epam/ai-dial/docs/Deployment/Bedrock Model Deployment.md

 ### Add Model

 Add you model with its parameters in the `models` section.
-Refer to [AI DIAL Configuration](https://github.com/epam/ai-dial-helm/blob/8a2d6ebe301965ef0e4f06bc5f6e47aadc7b597f/charts/dial/examples/generic/simple/values.yaml#L11) to view an example.
+Refer to [AI DIAL Configuration](https://github.com/epam/ai-dial-core/blob/development/sample/aidial.config.json#L30) to view an example.

 Refer to [Configuration](./configuration.md#core-parameters) to view the description of parameters.

 ### Configure Bedrock Adapter

 To work with models, we use applications called Adapters.
-You can configure Adapters in the [AI DIAL Config](https://github.com/epam/ai-dial-helm/blob/8a2d6ebe301965ef0e4f06bc5f6e47aadc7b597f/charts/dial/examples/generic/simple/values.yaml).
+You can configure Bedrock Adapter with via [environment variables](https://github.com/epam/ai-dial-adapter-bedrock#environment-variables).

 Refer to [Adapter for Bedrock](https://github.com/epam/ai-dial-adapter-bedrock) to view documentation for a Bedrock AI DIAL Adapter.

 #### For IAM User

-In this scenario, provide the sectes of your user that you have saved in a CSV file:
+In this scenario, provide the access key of your user via environment variables:

 ```yaml
 ### examples of basic configurations of adapters ###